-Although the total housing capacity identified in the Housing Element is well within the projected growth of the county as evaluated in the PEIR, the East Desert region would potentially exceed the growth projected for that region (by a total of 671 units).
+Although the total housing capacity identified in the Housing Element is well within the projected growth of the county as evaluated in the PEIR, the East Desert region would potentially exceed the growth projected for that region (by a total of 818 units).
 Additionally, CWP growth projections within individual subareas in other regions would be exceeded.

 The redistribution of housing units identified in the Housing Element in comparison to the CWP PEIR is nominal in the Mountain region.
 This redistribution would not be expected to have a discernible effect on the adequate provision of public services.
-However, in the Valley region, the Montclair SOI, Fontana SOI, Mentone CPA, and San Bernardino SOI exceed their CWP projections by a total of 1,733 residential units.
-This amounts to a total growth of 5,615 residents.
-Using a student generation rate of 0.6 student/residential unit results in an increase of 1,040 students.
+However, in the Valley region, the Montclair SOI, Fontana SOI, Mentone CPA, and San Bernardino SOI exceed their CWP projections by a total of 826 residential units.
+This amounts to a total growth of 2,676 residents.
+Using a student generation rate of 0.6 student/residential unit results in an increase of 496 students.
 The CWP projected a population growth of 1,000 residents and 235 students for these areas.
-In the North Desert region, Helendale and the Victorville SOI exceed their CWP projections by 300 residential units, or 972 people and 180 students.
+In the North Desert region, Helendale and the Victorville SOI exceed their combined CWP projections by 638 residential units, or 2,067 people and 383 students.
 The CWP projected a population growth of 1,504 residents and 455 students for these areas.
-The East Desert region exceeds its regional projection by 671 units, 2,174 people, and 402 students.
+The Housing Element inventory for the East Desert region would exceed the CWP PEIR projection for this region by 818 units, 2,650 people, and 191 students.
 The CWP projected a population growth of 1,359 and an increase of 237 students for the region.
 The increased growth in these unincorporated areas and in the East Desert region would increase demands for public services.